 But to start uncovering the subject, we will begin with a few insights on what kind of benefits data mining brings to research companies, SaaS providers and their end users.
 What is social media so unique for in terms of data supply for the market?

 Why Scraping Social Media is a Big Deal?

 All types of businesses across all industries are looking for new customers.
-If most of your customers are accessible through the web, then you can greatly benefit from lead generation.
+If most of your customers are accessible through the web, then you can greatly benefit from web scraping for lead generation.
 This is a process, where you gain contact info on your prospect clientele (phones, emails) via scraping publicly available information online.

 Scraping for Leads and Outbound Recruitment